AI-Driven Low-Altitude Economy: Spectrum, Mobility, and Validation: AI-Driven Spectrum Management and Interference Mitigation

 The experimental setup in~\cite{tekbiyik2024federated} involves UAV networks operating in a realistic 3D space, with radar systems generating various waveform types, including continuous wave, chirp, and pulse signals.
 The CNN is carefully designed with batch normalization and dropout layers to improve training stability and generalization.
-A global average pooling layer is employed to reduce model complexity and memory requirements, making it well-suited for deployment on edge devices.
-Numerical simulations demonstrate the proposed system, with FedSNR achieving up to a $15\%$ improvement in sensing accuracy over centralized models like CNN~\cite{tekbiyik2020robust}, and LSTM~\cite{rajendran2018deep}.
-While CLDNN~\cite{ramjee2019fast} performs better, it requires higher computational capacity.
-Also, the proposed approach outperforms FedAvg, particularly in low SNR regimes as denoted in~\FGR{fig:acc_vs_tx_power} and when the number of UAVs is limited as shown in~\FGR{fig:acc_vs_num_uav}.
-Notably, as the number of UAVs increased, the system’s sensing accuracy improved, stabilizing near $97.6\%$ accuracy with $16$ UAVs.
+A global average pooling layer is employed to reduce model complexity and memory requirements, enabling deployment on resource-constrained UAVs on edge devices.
+Numerical simulations demonstrate the proposed system, with FedSNR achieving up to a $15\%$ improvement in sensing accuracy over centralized models~\cite{tekbiyik2024federated}.
+Notably, as the number of UAVs increased, the system’s sensing accuracy improves.
 It shows the benefit of incorporating multi-channel spatial diversity in the learning process.
-On the other hand, \FGR{fig:acc_vs_batch} shows a critical issue for distributed learning where the data scarcity causes a weight divergence problem since environmental conditions and mobility patterns vary widely across nodes, creating a non-IID dataset overall.
-This should be carefully investigated in future studies.
+Although the proposed approach outperforms FedAvg, particularly in low SNR regimes as indicated in~\FGR{fig:acc_vs_tx_power}, we further test the framework by adding error to the SNR used in FedSNR aggregation because gathering the actual SNR might be challenging in practice, and the estimated SNR might include error, of course.
+To simulate this kind of error-prone SNR estimation, we feed the SNR values into the aggregation process by adding Gaussian noise, $\mathcal{N}(0, \sigma^2)$, to the real SNR.
+As seen in~\FGR{fig:acc_vs_tx_power}, erroneous SNR estimations hinder FedSNR's learning, especially at low transmit power.
+Thus, these results point to a gap in the use of the FedSNR method in practice and require a good SNR estimator with an error around $\sigma = 1$~dB.
+Then, \FGR{fig:acc_vs_batch} shows a critical issue in distributed learning when data scarcity causes a weight divergence problem because environmental conditions and mobility patterns vary widely between nodes, yielding generally a non-independent and identically distributed (non-IID) dataset.
+This situation highlights why the real environment and digital twin validation are sine qua non for distributed systems, because the simulations might overlook the impact of SNR estimation error, mobility, and non-IID data distributions on the system performance.
+However, these practical challenges lead to model divergence and degrade performance under data scarcity.
+As a result, this gap remains open, and addressing it requires the use of experimental platforms like AERPAW, as we discuss in the following sections.
+These should be carefully investigated in future studies.